thedynamiclinker/sudocode/bin/whoami.md

 0: Intel 80386, x86-64.

-1: I know that last one.
+1: I know that last one!

 0: How do you feel?